 Human beings benefit from interacting regularly with those who are different.
 It is essential for all of us to understand the different perspectives and conditions of living outside of our immediate circle so that we may better understand one another and work together to make our global and local communities better places to live.

 Students who engage in projects aimed at helping others begin to see their role as a connected and valuable part of the whole.
 Like a seed or a squirrel, the rain or the sun, each thing on this planet has a role to play in maintaining the ecosystem of life and society.
 Each player has meaning.
 Each and every role is important.
 This is one of the most essential and valuable lessons of life for all of us, and nothing connects us to our inherent value in the world like stepping out to help others or our environment.

-Think, for example, of the great connection soon to be experienced by the school community and students at the Waldorf School of Bend.
-In 2017, central Oregon and the forested areas near the school were ravaged by the Milli Wildfire.
-Twenty-four thousand acres of central Oregon woodland was devastated in the Deschutes National Forest and Three Sisters Wilderness area and remains barren to this day as it begins the slow recovery.
+For example, in 2017, students at the Waldorf School of Bend in central Oregon had the opportunity to connect with their community when the forested areas near the school were ravaged by the Milli Wildfire.
+Twenty-four thousand acres of central Oregon woodland was devastated in the Deschutes National Forest and Three Sisters Wilderness area.

-Students will grow up along with those areas replanted by the school and will be able to witness the impact of their love and labor.
+Students will grow up alongside those areas replanted by the school.
+They will witness the impact of their love and labor.
 The newly planted forest, as it grows and thrives, is expected to offset over 283 tons of carbon.
 Each student at that school will be able to see and understand the essential role they played in rebuilding their environment and their local community.

-Living and thriving within a community -- whether a school community, a local one, or a global one -- is about looking deeply at ourselves and our community to determine how we can best work with others to improve the whole.
+Living and thriving within a community -- whether a school, local, or global one -- is about looking deeply at ourselves and our community to determine how we can best work with others to improve the whole.
 This interconnection reflects the true meaning of community and life.